AstroB20/demand-framework-project/DATA_FLOW.md

 ## Overview

-This document provides a detailed walkthrough of how data flows through the sales forecasting application, from raw CSV upload to final predictions.
+This document provides a detailed walkthrough of how data flows through the sales forecasting application, from raw CSV upload to final predictions, including **advanced data-driven hyperparameter optimization**.

 ## 1. Data Ingestion Phase